Tibule12/AutoPromote/docs/TIKTOK_RESUBMISSION_CHECKLIST.md

 Submission notes (copy/paste into TikTok review)

 Thank you for reviewing AutoPromote.
 We have configured Website URL and Redirect URI on the same domain (https://www.autopromote.org).
 This submission uses TikTok Sandbox for demonstration.
 The video shows:
-- OAuth consent screen listing requested scopes (user.info.basic, video.upload, analytics.read)
+- OAuth consent screen listing requested scopes (user.info.profile, video.upload, video.publish, video.data)
 - Code-to-token exchange and an example user profile call
 - Uploading a sandbox video and showing the sandbox video id
 - Fetching analytics for the sandbox video